stormchaserroleplaying/stormchaserRPG/StepbyStepCharacters/DescribeYourCharacter/index.md

 * You can’t increase an ability score above 20.
 * Expertise requires proficiency.
 Mastery requires expertise.
 * Proficiencies granted by your class may be sacrificed in exchange for their equivalent value, which may be redistributed to another category.
-* When you permanently increase your Intelligence modifier or your proficiency modifier, you may spend additional points as normal.
+* When you permanently increase your Intelligence modifier, you may spend additional points as normal.
 Proficiencies learned by spending points cannot be lost once gained.

 ## Your Character's Abilities
 Take your character’s ability scores and species into account as you flesh out their appearance and personality.
 A very strong character with low Intelligence might think and behave very differently from a very smart character with low Strength.